corda/samples-kotlin/Accounts/supplychain/README.md

 ```
 This is creating 3 accounts under Seller's node and sharing with their specific conterpartie's node or account.

-[Optional]: You can run a vaultQuery to see the accoutnInfo that been stored at each node by using:
+[Optional]: You can run a vaultQuery to see the [AccountInfo](https://training.corda.net/libraries/accounts-lib/#design) that been stored at each node by using:
 ```
 run vaultQuery contractStateType: com.r3.corda.lib.accounts.contracts.states.AccountInfo
 ```